 Choosing the right diesel fuel additive for your vehicle isn’t always straightforward.
-Diesel fuel additives don’t have any specifications you can look at, and often there are different types for various functions.
+These fuel additives don’t have any specifications you can look at, and often there are different types for various functions.

-I have to admit, I wasn’t always a big fan of Stanadyne products.
-It’s not that they weren’t any good.
-They have always worked respectably well.
-But, for whatever reason, Stanadyne never got the design of their containers right.
+In years past, Stanadyne never got the design of their containers right.
 Poor bottle design can affect a product’s functionality.
-I remember the lousy plastic bottles that Stanadyne diesel fuel additives used to come in.
+Many might remember the lousy plastic bottles that Stanadyne diesel fuel additives used to come in.
 They were drippy, hard to reseal and all-around frustrating.

 Stanadyne sells the Performance Formula One Shot in cases of 24 bottles.
 Each bottle can treat up to 30 gallons of diesel fuel.
 While the Performance Formula One Shot isn’t the most affordable diesel fuel additive on the market, the benefits justify the costs.

 - Improves throttle response

 - Not the most affordable additive on the market

 It wasn’t easy choosing between this and our overall pick.
 Sadly, the Power Service diesel fuel additive came in second.
 But don’t be fooled, there is a lot to like about this product.
 It may even be the one for you if you’re on a budget.